Oneday2010/milestone-project3_koreanfood/README.md

  - Would be nice add page about Korean food cooking tools and other section related Korea food culture.

+ - search tool need to improve.
+Still seems limited to get proper search with some words.

 ## Technologies